 Woman arrested after racist rant, assault in restaurant lot

-A woman has been arrested and faces a possible hate crime charge after she was captured on video in a racist rant and assault on women of South Asian descent in a suburban Dallas parking lot, officials said Thursday.
+A woman has been arrested and faces a possible hate crime charge after she was captured on video in a racist rant and assault on women of South Asian descent in a suburban Dallas parking lot.

-Plano police said in a statement that Esmeralda Upton, 58, of Plano, was arrested and charged with misdemeanor assault and terroristic threat charges.
-She remained in city jail Thursday with bond set at $10,000.
+Plano police said in a statement Thursday that Esmeralda Upton, 58, of Plano, was arrested and charged with misdemeanor assault and terroristic threat charges.
+She was jailed with bond set at $10,000.

+Rani Banerjee told Dallas TV station WFAA that she and three friends had just finished eating dinner at a restaurant when Upton approached them in the parking lot.

+“Suddenly, we heard this woman yelling at us and started coming toward us.
+We were shocked by the racial slurs that she used and combative attitude,” Banerjee said.

-The statement said the incident also was being investigated as a hate crime.
+The police statement said the incident is being investigated as a hate crime.
 Jail officials had no attorney listed for Upton.

-The incident happened shortly after 8 p.m.
+The confrontation happened shortly after 8 p.m.
 Wednesday outside a Plano restaurant.
-A widely circulated video recorded by the women of Indian descent showed Upton unleashing a profanity-laced rant on them, challenging their presence in the United States, threatening to shoot them and physically assaulting the woman shooting the video.
+A widely circulated video showed Upton unleashing a profanity-laced rant on them, challenging their presence in the United States, threatening to shoot them and physically assaulting Banerjee, who was recording the confrontation on her phone.

-It was unclear from the video what, if anything, triggered the rant and assault.

 Register for free to continue reading